 The review was based on a range of interviews with members and officers, detailed examination of a very small number of recent decisions, supplemented by a more general review of Cabinet and scrutiny committee papers, the Forward Plan and other relevant material.
 A final draft report was presented in the Summer 2022 for consideration and initial thoughts and observations.
 The CfGS reflected on those responses and produced the final report in September 2022 which was subsequently presented to the council's Governance Committee in November 2022.
-Following that, a 10 point Action Plan has been formulated, agreed by political Group Leaders and is now being implemented incrementally over the next 6 months, both pre and post May 2023 elections.
+Following that, a 10 point Action Plan has been formulated, agreed by political Group Leaders and is now being implemented incrementally over the next 6 months.